EOSIO/eos/tests/bash-bats/README.md

 # BATS Bash Testing

-For each bash script we have, there should be a separate .bash file within ROOT/tests/bash-bats/.
+For each bash script we have, there should be a separate .bash file within REPO_ROOT/tests/bash-bats/.

-- DRYRUN=true is required for all tests.
-This can be used to ensure the right commands are being run without executing them.
+- DRYRUN=true is required for all tests and automatically enabled.
+You can use this when you're manually running eosio_build.bash (`DRYRUN=true VERBOSE=true ./scripts/eosio_build.bash`)
-- **MacOSX: You must have bats installed: ([Source Install Instructions](https://github.com/bats-core/bats-core#installing-bats-from-source))** || `brew install bats-core`

  - Running all tests:
     ```
-    $ bats tests/bash-bats/*.bash
+    $ ./tests/bash-bats/bats-core/bin/bats tests/bash-bats/*.bash
       ✓ [eosio_build_darwin] > Testing -y/NONINTERACTIVE/PROCEED
       ✓ [eosio_build_darwin] > Testing prompts
       ✓ [eosio_build_darwin] > Testing executions